This post was originally published in [2021] and has been fully updated for 2026 with new data and tools.

 Potentially, the network could support millions of transactions per second (but it hasn't been proven yet).

-Then at the end of the month, all the IOUs are added up and 1 transaction takes place on the Bitcoin blockchain.
-The MOST important part is both parties have to fund their wallet to ensure they pay the IOUs right?
+Then, at the end of the month, all the IOUs are added up, and 1 transaction takes place on the Bitcoin blockchain.
+The MOST important part is that both parties have to fund their wallet to ensure they pay the IOUs right?

-The payment can go through multiple people that are connected to this network.
-It travels through the shortest route possible just like lightning.
+The payment can go through multiple people who are connected to this network.
+It travels through the shortest route possible, just like lightning.

 Maybe with TV you could pay per hour (I would like that).

-The lightning network is private because all the transactions that happen on the network are not told to anyone else.
+The Lightning Network is private because all the transactions that happen on the network are not disclosed to anyone else.

 The network uses encryption layers called onion routing.
 Each node can only see the immediate node that it came from and the next node where it's going.